bmccluskey/robovac/README.md

 <a href="https://www.buymeacoffee.com/bmccluskey" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>
 # Eufy RobovVac control for Home Assistant

-A brand new version Eufy RoboVac integration for Home Assistant that includes a Config Flow to add your RoboVac(s) and the local key and ID required.
+A brand-new version Eufy RoboVac integration for Home Assistant that includes a Config Flow to add your RoboVac(s) and the local key and ID required.
 All you need to do is enter your Eufy app credentials and the Config Flow will look up the details for you.
 After the initial config use the configuration button on the Integration to enter the RoboVac IP address when prompted.

 This work has evovled from the original work by Richard Mitchell https://github.com/mitchellrj and the countless others who have contributed over the last couple of years.
 It also builds on the work done by Andre Borie https://gitlab.com/Rjevski/eufy-device-id-and-local-key-grabber to get the required local ID and key.

-This project has been forked many times since the  I am building upon the original work done by Richard and attempting to simplfy the operation and number of files involved.
+This project has been forked many times since then.
+I am building upon the original work done by Richard and attempting to simplify the operation and number of files involved.

 ## Installation ##
 Couple of Pre-reqs
-1. Make sure your Home Assistant Core is up to date
+1. Make sure your Home Assistant Core is up-to-date
 2. Remove any previous Eufy or RoboVac installation including entries in the configuration.yaml

-If you want you can clone this repo manually, oterwise use HACS (Recommended).
+If you want you can clone this repo manually, otherwise use HACS (Recommended).

 ### Using HACS
 1. In HACS add this repo as an integration additional repository.